Cape Town

 Suok-Won Yoon will be present

 Heritage in Mauritius is not a straight line.
 Lineages are fractured by exile, indenture, migration and silence.
-Curated by Karen Pang & Meha Desai with Audrey Albert, Melisa Madanamootoo, David Rogers, Catherine Li, Laurant de Froberville & Javed Jeetoo
+Curated by Karen Pang & Meha Desai with Audrey Albert, Melisa Madanamootoo, David Rogers, Catherine Li, Laurent de Froberville & Javed Jeetoo

 Alliance Française

-Opening 4 Sept 6pm. ©Meha Desai
+Opening event 4 Sept 6pm

 Until All Birds Can Sing: On Being Queer in South Africa